harrist-950501/husky-help-husky/APIDOC.md

 **Returned Data Format:** Plain text

-**Description:** *Look up for the item customer wants to buy, creates a purchase record for an item and updates its availability after buying.*
+**Description:** *Creates a purchase record for a single item and decrements its stock by 1.
+The buyer is determined from the authenticated session (session cookie); the client only provides the item_id.
+Requires the user to be logged in.*

 **Example Request:** */buy*

 ```
 {
-  "buyer_id": 2,
   "item_id": 3
 }
 ```